+It is a common belief that pneumonia is an aggravation of the common cold.
+However, there is more to this illness than sneezing and shivering.
 Pneumonia is an infection that fills the air sacs with pus and other liquid.
-It is caused by either bacteria, fungi, or viruses and can affect one or both of the lungs.
+It is caused by either bacteria, fungi, or viruses and can affect one or both the lungs.
 According to the World Health Organisation, pneumonia is the most prominent infectious cause of mortality in children worldwide, accounting for about 14% of children under five in 2019.
 Children are not the only ones who are affected by pneumonia.
 Anyone can contract the infection, but adults above the age of 65 equally stand a significant risk of contracting pneumonia, like children.

 The infection can be prevented, and if you get urgent care near you, the disease can be treated in time.
 Several factors can cause pneumonia; however, doctors have narrowed down these causes and classified them into four;